-Credit will only be considered if it is being transferred from an institution of higher education that has been accredited by one of the six regional accrediting agencies (Middle States Commission on Higher Education; New England Association of Schools and Colleges - Commission on Institutes of Higher Education; North Central Association of Colleges and Schools - The Higher learning Commission; Northwest Commission on Colleges and Universities; Southern Association of Colleges and Schools, Commission on Colleges; and Western Association of Colleges and Schools - Senior
+Credit will only be considered if it is being transferred from an institution of higher education that has been accredited by one of the six regional accrediting agencies (Middle States Commission on Higher Education; New England Association of Schools and Colleges - Commission on Institutes of Higher Education; North Central Association of Colleges and Schools - The Higher learning Commission; Northwest Commission on Colleges and Universities; Southern Association of Colleges and Schools - Senior

 Colleges and University Commission).
-Courses take in an occupational therapy program will only be accepted if the program is fully accredited by ACOTE.
+Courses taken in an occupational therapy program will only be accepted if the program is fully accredited by ACOTE.